ITC-350-DB-Project/Final-Project/README.md

 CREATE (POST): `/api/admin`: creates a new Admin with data provided.
 Required fields: username, fname, lname, password (In plaintext.
 It's hashed on the server)

+UPDATE (PUT): `/api/apt/{id}`: update the APT with the given ID with the provided information

+UPDATE (PUT): `/api/admin/{id}`: update the admin with the given username with the provided information

+GET: `/api/apt/sources/{id}`: return a list of the sources for the given ID

 GET: `/api/apt`: lists all APTs from the database

 GET: `/api/apt/{id}`: queries the DB for a specific APT based on APTID